 - An adult addict may spend a Saturday touring homes for sale, rummaging through bathrooms looking for meds while the real estate agent is distracted by another prospective homeowner.

-- A teenage granddaughter uses a recent surgery as an excuse to visit grandma, and is more than happy to help fetch the prescription pain pills from the kitchen counter.
+- A teenage granddaughter may use a recent surgery as an excuse to visit grandma and is more than happy to help fetch the prescription pain pills from the kitchen counter.
 No one will notice that one is missing.

 Medicine Disposal Helps Prevent Prescription Abuse

-When you eliminate unnecessary, expired, and unwanted medications from your home, you are taking a step towards reducing prescription drug abuse.
+When you eliminate expired and unwanted medications from your home, you are taking a step towards reducing prescription drug abuse.
 Your medicine cabinet is no longer supplying drugs for teenage kids, grandkids, neighbors, house-sitters, or anyone else who may have access to your home.

 The #1 reason teens are turning to prescription drugs to get high is the ease of access.
 What’s worse, many teens mistakenly think that a prescription drug is safer than an illicit street drug, because it was prescribed by a medical professional.

-This mistaken “safety” belief can have deadly consequences: every day 44 people die from a prescription drug overdose.
+This mistaken “safety” belief can have deadly consequences: every day 128 people die from an opioid overdose.
 There are now more deaths per year from prescription drugs than deaths from guns, or even car accidents.

 Removing easy access to prescription medications is the first step to reducing prescription drug abuse that can lead to addiction.